StefanJakjoski/LinearAlgebraLibraryC/README.md

 // Vector* newVector = CreateVector2((int) vectorDimension);
 //

+// CompareVectors FUNCTION
+// COMPARES DIMENSIONS AND INDIVIDUAL ELEMENTS OF 2 SPECIFIED VECTORS
+// RETURNS 0 IF VECTORS ARE NOT IDENTICAL, RETURNS 1 OTHERWISE
+//
+// Vector* newVector = CreateVector2((int) vectorDimension);
+//

 // VectorToString FUNCTION
 // PRINT CONTENTS OF VECTOR a TO STANDARD OUTPUT
 //